 - AC units with specific BTU output, including 5,000 BTU, 8,000 BTU, 10,000 BTU, 12,000 BTU air conditioners.

 - Best portable air conditioners for apartments.

 The bottom line is this:

-CEER rating is the newest energy-efficiency metrics for air conditioners that include the energy-expenditure in the standby/off-mode.
+CEER rating is the newest energy-efficiency metric for air conditioners that include the energy expenditure in the standby/off-mode.
 That’s why it’s more accurate than the EER rating.